CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/lin-quaternion-2023/index.md

 - article-journal
 publication: "in *Physics in Medicine & Biology* [SCIE, JCR Q2]"
 doi: 10.1088/1361-6560/acc002
-abstract: Objective.
+abstract: <div class="justify-align">Objective.
 In the field of endoscopic imaging, Super-Resolution (SR) plays an important role in Manufactured Diagnosis, physicians and machine Automatic Diagnosis.
   Although many recent studies have been performed, by using deep convolutional neural networks on endoscopic Super-Resolution, most of the methods have large parameters,